VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/vmalert.md

 Run vmalert with the `-rule.defaultRuleType=vlogs` flag.
 ```
-./bin/vmalert -rule=alert.rules \            # Path to the file with rules configuration.
+./bin/vmalert -rule=alert.rules \            # Path to the files or http url with alerting and/or recording rules in YAML format.
     -datasource.url=http://localhost:9428 \  # VictoriaLogs address.
     -rule.defaultRuleType=vlogs \            # Change default rule type to VictoriaLogs.
     -notifier.url=http://localhost:9093 \    # AlertManager URL (required if alerting rules are used)